-PCLC will continuously collect data from observations, evaluations, students' progress data, and reflections from teachers to plan the daily professional development sessions, as well as the monthly in-service sessions.
-Each teacher is also required to engage in individualized professional development through our web-based PD portal, PD 360.
-In this system each educator must reflect on and adjust their practice in response to the development sessions that have been offered.
+PCLC will continuously collect data from observations, evaluations, students' progress data, and reflections from teachers to plan the daily professional development sessions and monthly in-service sessions.
+Each teacher is also required to engage in individualized professional development through our web-based professional development portal, PD 360.
+In this system, each educator must reflect on and adjust their practice in response to the development sessions that have been offered.